AdaGold/restricted-array/README.md

+## Note
+This is the solutions branch.
+Don't peep until you've completed/submitted your attempt at using_restricted_array.

 # Restricted-Array
 Assignment: Develop common methods on data structure using a restricted array. restricted_array.rb provides the RestrictedArray class to be used.